ibexa/documentation-developer/docs/guide/multisite/set_up_translation_siteaccess.md

 To do this, set up multiple SiteAccesses, each corresponding to one language.
 Proper configuration means avoiding duplicate content that could affect SEO.

-## Create a language
+## Add a language

-First, create a new language for the whole installation.
+First, add a new language for the whole installation.

 !!! tip